What is student centered teaching in sociology?

 I believe as professors and instructors we can shift this framework, by checking our own assumptions and attitudes related to teaching.
 One easy step we can take is to change our language around pedagogy starting changing the traditional “student-centered learning” to “student centered teaching.”

 One tool that I have used throughout my career to work toward a model of student-centered teaching is social media.
-You can read about how I have come to use Twitter assignments in the classroom, or you can read about five reasons to use Twitter in the sociology classroom, but in this piece, I would like to focus on my student-centered philosophy and how I have structurally implemented it in the classroom.
+You can read about how I have come to use Twitter assignments in the classroom and my five reasons to use Twitter in the sociology classroom, but in this piece I will to focus on my student-centered philosophy and how I have structurally implemented it in the classroom.

 What I Learned from Graduate Seminars on Teaching Sociology